Would you ever date an economist?

 You discount some immediate benefits like profits, revenue, or volume to avail future payoffs.
 There are hardly a few other than economists who understands this better.
 Drawing parallels, to appear promising for a commitment, and economists might choose not to date frequently initially.
 Of course, they might be excited about the new relationship, but they decide to be less available.
 If it works out, they might manage to woo you for life. 😛

 ~ Thomas Hobbes, the 17th-century political philosopher, posited that we essentially believe we are only as valuable as how others perceive us.

 Adapting to varying demand

-When things do start getting serious, it is natural that an economists will consider what his/her partner brings on to the table besides love.
-Having in mind the key factor in relationship is ‘Security’, and security in a relationship is all about support.
+When things do start getting serious, it is natural that economists will consider what his/her partner brings on to the table besides love.
+Having in mind the key factor in a relationship is ‘Security’, and security in a relationship is all about support.
 You must be able to lean on each other during distress and pain.
-As much as a person can shower you with love, they realize that, it is important for them to understand you when you have had a long day at work or going through something emotional.
-A sign of security is sustainable longevity, vulnerability and trust.
+As much as a person can shower you with love, they realize that it is important for them to understand you when you have had a long day at work or going through something emotional.
+A sign of security is sustainable longevity, vulnerability, and trust.
 Rest assured, this might possibly be one of the most primitive expectations of an economist in their relationship.

 ‘Better sorry than regret’